polterguy/hyper-core/README.md

 ## Installation

-First you'll have to [install Phosphorus Five](https://github.com/polterguy/phosphorusfive/releases), and then clone or download Hyper Core, and make sure you put it inside of your Phosphorus Five folder structure, at _"/core/p5.webapp/modules/"_.
+Hyper Core has not yet been releases, which means that if you want to test it, you'll have to first first of all [install Phosphorus Five](https://github.com/polterguy/phosphorusfive/releases), and then clone or download Hyper Core, and make sure you put it inside of your Phosphorus Five folder structure, at _"/core/p5.webapp/modules/"_.